Jayamangali Blackbuck Reserve: Mammals

-Jayamangali (Maidanahalli) Blackbuck Conservation Reserve has the second largest contiguous population of blackbuck in Karnataka, after Ranibennur Blackbuck Sanctuary.
+Jayamangali Blackbuck Conservation Reserve has the second largest contiguous population of blackbuck in Karnataka, after Ranibennur Blackbuck Sanctuary.
 In total, 19 species of mammals belonging to 11 families have been recorded in the area, including the near threatened blackbuck.
 The first ever census of Jayamangali blackbuck reserve was jointly conducted by the members of WANC and Karnataka Forest Department in the area on 15–16 November 1997, during which a population of 408 blackbuck was recorded.
 A subsequent census was held by the above on 1–2 October 2002, which revealed a population of over 600 blackbuck.

 Apart from the blackbuck, other mammals present in the area includes Indian wolf, bonnet macaque, jungle cat, small Indian civet, Indian gray mongoose, two species of bats, the Indian fox, the Indian hare, and six species of rodents.

+Nearby villager shepherds narrate incidents of a leopard attacking their dog.
+Sloth bear and Wild boar are also noted by these shepherds.

+Mongrel [dogs] have started hunting in packs.

 Avifauna

 About 125 species of birds belonging to 37 families have been recorded in the area, of which 22 are migratory.
 As expected of grasslands, the area is rich in ground birds, shrikes, larks and raptors.
-This is one of the few habitats in Tumkur District where the Indian courser (Cursorius coromandelicus) and painted sandgrouse (Pterocles indicus indicus) have been seen.
+This is one of the few habitats in Tumkur District where the Indian courser and painted sandgrouse have been seen.
 The Montagu's harrier also winters here between the months of November and January.
-Some of the surrounding villagers claim to have seen the great Indian bustard in the past.
+Some of the surrounding villagers claim to have seen the Great Indian bustard in the past.
 Although none of the authors nor any birdwatchers have seen the bird in the area, efforts are on to sight this highly threatened species.

 Reptiles

-Since it is a grassland, it has quite a number of reptiles typical of dry areas/plains.
+Since it is a grassland, it has a large number of reptiles typical of dry areas/plains.
 About 26 species have been recorded in the area, including 14 different species of snakes.